Kanakakkunnu Palace: Details

 Now under the Kerala government’s wing, the palace complex walls-in the Nishagandhi open-air auditorium and Sooryakanthi auditorium.
-A popular haunt of culture vultures in the city, the auditoriums are the venues for various cultural meets and programs.
-The prestigious All India Dance Festival aka Nishagandhi festival is hosted annually by the Department of Tourism at the Nishagandhi open-air auditorium.
+The auditoriums are the venues for various cultural meets and programs.
+The All India Dance Festival aka Nishagandhi festival is hosted annually by the Department of Tourism at the Nishagandhi open-air auditorium.
 Indian classical dance exponents from across the country come down to participate in the festival.